Deep Linking’s Role in the Mobile Growth Engine

 _Sharing is Caring: How Vango’s Content Sharing Creates Dynamic, Interactive Users _

 Vango’s mobile art-purchasing app bridges the gap between artist and consumer.
 However, upon its conception, Vango developers found that what was seriously inhibiting Vango’s growth was a fundamental inability to share content across platforms.
 By enabling contextual deep linking, users were brought directly to the content they had been sent by other users, whether by text message, mobile web, or social media platforms, which eliminated the need to search in app for the content they have previously been enjoying.
-This streamlined process put more emphasis on purchasing the art rather than re-searching for it and ultimately giving up, allowing both the app and the artist to profit. **As more and more Vango content was shared, more **and more artists began to use the app** which not only improved user-experience by providing more content, but grew the app itself. **
+This streamlined process put more emphasis on purchasing the art rather than re-searching for it and ultimately giving up, allowing both the app and the artist to profit. **As more and more Vango content was shared, more ** which not only improved user-experience by providing more content, but grew the app itself. **

 Implementing deep linking tools allow developers to transform their apps into sustainable and dynamic growth engines.
 Each step in the process is necessary, and every tool lends itself to at least one step in the journey to the once-elusive goal of mobile growth.